Badaghagara Waterfall

 The Badaghagara Waterfall is a waterfall of the Kendujhar district in the Indian state of Odisha.

 Location

 Badaghagara is located at a distance of 9 km from the district headquarters (Kendujhar) of Kendujhar district.
 Being a perennial source of water, a dam has constructed on the downstream side.
-It is situated at a distance of 3 kilometers on the downstream of Sanaghagara Waterfall.
+It is situated 3 kilometers downstream of Sanaghagara Waterfall.

 The falls

 It is a perennial waterfall.
-The Machha Kandana, a small river, plunges from a height of 60 m in a single drop.
+MAHANADI,plunges from a height of 60 m in a single drop.